ismaifarhang/Cars-data-analysis/README.md

 - **Performance Metrics**: Mileage, speed, and fuel efficiency.
 - **Pricing Data**: Market prices based on car condition and location.

+### Processing DATA
+An interactive overview processing:
+- Funcations: Make it sperate into defferent columns such as Model and Full Model and etc.
+- Calcuation: caculate data by year, age, make, or engine type.
+- Summaries and leaderboards for quick decision-making and make new Car IDs.

 ### Pivot Tables Sheet
 Summaries created using pivot tables include:
-- Average price by car make and model.
+- Sum price by car Miles and Waranttee.
 - Fuel efficiency trends by engine type and year.
 - Top-performing cars based on mileage and horsepower.